-That’s a major shift in e-Commerce alcohol sales that gave us a thirst to learn more.
+That’s a major shift in e-Commerce alcohol sales which gave us a thirst to learn more.

-We like to look for ideas and inspiration in e-Commerce by researching different e-Commerce categories. (see for example our articles on online fashion or grocery shopping).
+We like looking for ideas and inspiration in e-Commerce by researching different e-Commerce categories. (for example, see our articles on online fashion and grocery shopping).
 If you run your own online store, you should research other categories too.

 Why alcohol works well for e-Commerce

 First reason e-Commerce alcohol sales work is convenience.
-It’s simply far more convenient to get this heavy product delivered, than it is to go to a shop and carry it home yourself.
+It’s far easier to get this heavy product delivered, than have to go to a shop and carry it home yourself.

 When you research what online shoppers want, convenience is one of the most common reasons people shop online.

-Plus of course, you’ve got all the universal e-Commerce convenience benefits.
+Plus, you’ve got all the other usual e-Commerce convenience benefits.
 Order any time of day.
 From anywhere.
-Delivered at a time to suit you.
+Delivered at a time which suits you.

 Next reason is range.
 There’s a lot of choice in the alcohol category.
 Online stores can carry a wider range than traditional stores because they don’t have the same space limitations.

-As long as they have warehouse capacity, online stores can stock best sellers and those rare single malts and limited edition vintages that would never make it into traditional stores.
+As long as they have warehouse capacity, online stores can stock best sellers, and those rare single malts and limited edition vintages which would never get stocked in traditional stores.